AvaAvarai/AvaAvarai/README.md

 # Alice Williams

 Double Bachelor's of Science Computer Science and Applied Mathematics senior student.
 Former system administrator, full-stack software developer, and web-developer.
 Next, planning graduate studies in Computational Science with a focus on Visual Machine Learning.
-Solving problems at the intersection of Machine Learning & Data Visualization by blending computation with human cognition.
+Solving problems at the intersection of Machine Learning & Data Visualization by blending machine computation with human cognition.

 If you find my work of interest or benefit, then please consider a supporting gesture through [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/avaavarai), thank you.